Daniel5055/valipop/dissertation.md

 citation or acknowledgement.
 This work was performed during the current academic year except where otherwise stated.

 The main text of this project report is [insert word count] words long, including project specification and plan.
 Declaration

 In submitting this project report to the University of St Andrews, I give permission for it to be made available for use in accordance with the regulations of the University Library.
 I also give permission for the title and abstract to be published and for copies of the report to be made and supplied at cost to any bona fide library or research worker, and to be made available on the World Wide Web.

 I retain the copyright in this work.

-## Contents page
+## Contents

 ## 1. Introduction

+This projected aims to restore a piece of sophisticated legacy software which had fallen into disrepair, known as ValiPop.
+I set out to first and foremost to restore its functionality and ensure it can be utilised by future users.
+I furthermore wanted to make it was easy accessible and well documented, and finally, I wanted to improve upon ValiPop's robustness and maintainability for future development beyond this project.
+I was ultimately able to achieve the main goals I set myself for this project, creating a healthy product which can be accessed, executed, and expanded.

 ## 2. Context Survey